What is a Digital Title?

-If you're not yet a verified publisher, it can take 1-3 business days to approve new titles as a Publisher Relations representative works through the current queue to get to your title and make sure it is ready for the public.
+If you're not yet a verified publisher, it normally takes 1-3 business days to approve new titles as a Publisher Relations representative works through the current queue.
+However, note that this process can sometimes take a bit longer based on staff travel and vacation schedules.

 How many Digital Titles can be submitted in a day?